mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 {{% tutorial-image "images/projects/cme-and-layout/profile-selection-start-state.png" %}}

-Note: The class profile and profiled class share position.
+Note: In the following two pictures the class profile and profiled class share position.
 On the left and on the right

 #### Case 1: